pretoriusdre/resume/README.md

 - The license is governing, but the TLDR is that you can use this however you like!

-## A note on the spelling of résumé
+## A note on international conventions.

+### Spelling
-There are several different spellings of the word 'résumé' this project is using 'résumé' in the printed form, and 'resume' wherever it appears in urls or code.
+There are several different spellings of the word 'résumé'.
+This project is using 'résumé' in the printed form, and 'resume' wherever it appears in URLs or code.

 - **Résumé** (most formal and correct)
    - This is the proper French spelling.